Exploring EIC Grants for your UK SME? Start here.

 EIC Funding: An Overview of the Three Grant Schemes

-Learn more about the European Innovation Council’s three grant funding competitions: Pathfinder, Transition, and Accelerator.
+Learn more about the European Innovation Council’s four grant funding competitions: Pathfinder, Transition, Accelerator, and Advanced Innovation Challenges.

 EIC Pathfinder